TheChirpyWitch/thechirpywitch.github.io/_publications/2025-08-01-agentzero-csssa.md

 citation: "Vrinda Malhotra, Jiaman Li, and Nandini Pisupati.
 AgentZero++: Modeling Fear-Based Behavior in Social Systems.
 Computational Social Science Society of the Americas (CSSSA), 2025."
 type: "conference"
 ---
 A fear-based extension of Epstein’s AgentZero, modeling how emotions, credibility, and social signals interact to shape collective behavior in complex societies.
 Preprint available on arXiv.
+Awarded The SimTable Advancing the Philosophy and Technique of Computational Social Systems Award and the Best Paper Award at CSS2025: https://computationalsocialscience.org/conferences/css-2025-santa-fe/